KYVENetwork/docs/accessing-data/index.md

 ## Basic Query - Getting the first Avalanche Block

-You can find the endpoint for Avalanche data.
+You can find the endpoint for Avalanche data [here](./well-known-endpoints.md).
 Use the following code snippet:

 ```
 query FirstAvalancheBlock {